Jaimilit/CrossFit/README.md

 ![learn_more](assets/images/learn_more.png)

-I specifically have chosen all female atheletes here as I want to promote more involement of female athletes in general.
-This is due to most of the media coverage in sports and of athletes in general being male dominated.
+I specifically have chosen all female atheletes here as I want to promote more involement of female atheletes in general.
+This is due to most of the media coverage in sports and of atheletes in general being male dominated.
 I want women to know that this sport is for them too.
 They don't need to think that it's too tough - that it is for everyone.
 It is also for all levels of fitness as anyone can do CrossFit and scale the workouts if necessary.

 The footer, which is the same on all pages, is taken from the Love Running Project.
 It includes link to social media sites and allows easy naviagation for the user, as all links open in a new tab.
 The footer encourages the user to find out more about CrossFit.